 Two Configurations, Two Synchronized Jira Instances

-- Give each team their own instance.
+- Give each team its own instance.
 A public-facing instance hosts the service desk environment, and the product development team uses an internal, firewalled, instance.

 - The public-facing instance can be on a company DMZ, adding additional security.
 Alternatively, it could be in the cloud.

 - Both instances need maintenance.
 This could include licensing and hardware, as well as work done on the systems.

 - The separate systems need to be connected, so information can be exchanged between them.

 Choosing the Right Technology for Setting Up a Jira Integration